-The real power of Kodi comes from the vast selection of user created Add-ons that are available though our repositories.
+Take Kodi to a whole new level with the vast selection of community created add-ons that are available though our repositories.
 There are add-ons for videos, music, changing Kodi’s behavior, popular web services, adding more artwork, controlling your lights, and much much more.
 See which ones are currently available: Add-ons

 With UPnP compatibility you can stream to and from any other Kodi instances and play to other UPnP compatible devices in your home with ease.
 Have one UPnP master device and use other Kodi instances as clients which automatic keeps you watched status and library up-to-date.
 You can also now import from uPnp sources to synchronize your data inside instances of Kodi.

 Interact with Kodi using its JSON-RPC based remote interface.
 This brings loads of possibilities for remote controls, web browsers and 3rd party tools to take Kodi to the next level.